-Other Feminists: Activists in the Liberal Establishment, by
+Feminists: Activists in the Liberal Establishment, by Susan M.

-they appear exactly as they did in print (i.e. with page images).
+appear exactly as they did in print (i.e. with page images).
+If the

-If the article has been reformatted in any way, provide URL and
+article has been reformatted in any way, provide URL and other information

-below.
-When the author of an article is unknown, treat the
+author of an article is unknown, begin with the article title.
+Provide

 Work in an anthology